RiemannAI/theta/docs/index.rst

 Welcome to theta's documentation!
 =================================

-Theta is a high-level Riemann Theta Boltzmann Machine (RTBM) API, written in Python and Cython.
+Theta is a high-level Riemann-Theta Boltzmann Machine (RTBM) API, written in Python and Cython.
 This package is a simple ML framework focus on the training of ML architectures based on RTBMs for probability density estimation, data regression and classification.